Ezio Flagello: Career

 Flagello also enjoyed a successful international career, appearing frequently in Vienna, Milan, Berlin, London, and other places.
 In addition to his operatic career, he had a small role in the flashback sequences in The Godfather Part II (1974) as an impresario threatened by Don Fanucci.
 Ezio Flagello retired from the stage in 1987.
-He was the brother of the composer Nicolas Flagello.
+He was the brother of composer and conductor Nicolas Flagello.
 He was married to Italian-American writer Anna Mione, with whom he had four children.
-He died at his Palm Bay, Florida home on March 19, 2009.
+He died at his Palm Bay, Florida, home on March 19, 2009.